 1. “It’s just a bubble”

-You may have heard this term or something along them lines.
+You may have heard this term or something along those lines.
 Or people comparing Bitcoin to the “Tulip Mania” in the 1600s.

 What do I have to say to that?
-Firstly, I am not an expert and they could be right!
-But nobody can disagree that money has and is being made by people RIGHT NOW!
-So if the bubble bursts in one year, one month, one day or even one hour, who cares!
+Firstly, they could be right!
+I’m not an expert to disagree with them.
+However, nobody can disagree that money has and is being made by people RIGHT NOW!
+So if this “bubble” bursts in one year, one month, one day or even one hour, who cares!
 Because when you realise:

 – you can make money right now